A few years ago, social media was the next big thing for news publishers and media distribution companies.

 This buzz prompted hundreds of articles touting the “untapped potential” of social media and brought thousands of publishers – large and small – onto a variety of social sites for the first time.
 This mass migration marked the start of a symbiotic relationship between news media and social networks.

 Social media helped many media organizations build the audience that they were promised.
 The New York Times, for example, has 15 million followers on Facebook; BBC News has just shy of 47 million.
-Despite these numbers, the relationship between social networks and media outlets has hit a rough spot – one that has been years in the making, and that has impacted every area of news organizations’ social media strategy – from reach to revenue.
+Despite these numbers, the relationship between social networks and media outlets has hit a rough spot – one that has been years in the making, and that has impacted reach and revenue.

 So, what happened?
-And what does that mean for news media?
+And what does that mean for digital publishers and news media?
 These are our insights.

 Content made for social networks undermines trust in media outlets